qwpto/JesseTradingViewLightReport/README.md

 install with:
 	pip install JesseTradingViewLightReport

-Add the following to your strategy:
+To generate just the candlestick, volume, and order report - Add the following to your strategy:

 	import JesseTradingViewLightReport